rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 [[/screens/fork02.png]]

 After that's done, switch back over to your terminal, make a sub-directory for your git clones, and use your previously defined .ssh/config alias to clone up a copy of Metasploit.
-Note that (note that usernames on GitHub are case-sensitive; McFakePants is different from mcfakepants):
+Note that usernames on GitHub are case-sensitive; McFakePants is different from mcfakepants.

 ````bash
 $ mkdir git